 Enabling PINs on library accounts is also part of our larger vision for improving and enhancing our customers' digital experience with the Library.

-Beginning March 30, 2021, all library cardholders will be required to create a PIN to access and use features in their online library account (My Account).
+All library cardholders will be required to create a PIN to access and use features in their online library account (My Account).

 PINs are required to access and use the features of your online library account (My Account).
 This includes editing personal information in your account, placing and managing holds, and requesting items through Prospector or interlibrary loan services.

 Some digital resources, databases, and download services may also require you to enter your PIN.